How to Handle Transpositions in Your Opening Repertoire

 Identify transposing move orders:

-- Flag positions that appear in multiple branches of the tree.
+- Flag positions that appear in multiple branches of the tree (these are your high-priority merge candidates).

 - Log a sheet with: move order A, move order B, FEN, master-game frequency.

-Expected outcome: You should have a clear list of transpositions by system, with FENs and frequency notes.
+Expected outcome: a clear list of transpositions by system, with FENs and frequency notes.
 Often you will find the same middlegame studied under three opening names.

 Step 2: Build or Update Your Repertoire with Transposition Awareness

 Design flexible systems that keep your options open.
 For White, move orders like 1.Nf3 or 1.c4 can reach d4 structures, English setups, or King's Indian Attack.
-For Black, favor defenses that share pawn structures and piece placement across different first moves, matching your style and time budget.
+For Black, favor defences that share pawn structures and piece placement across different first moves.

-Organize your databases cleanly.
+Organise your files cleanly.
 Keep separate White and Black files.
 In your Black file, segment coverage for 1.e4, 1.d4, 1.c4, and flank systems.
-Use consistent names like "White – Reti to QGD" or "Black vs 1.e4 – Alapin to French."
+Use consistent names like "White - Reti to QGD" or "Black vs 1.e4 - Alapin to French".

 Add variations with transposition links: